When I Said Goodbye to My Mom

 But it didn’t.

-Watching the person who meant the whole world to me slowly slip away was the most painful thing I’ve ever experienced.
+Watching the person who meant the world to me slowly slip away was the most painful thing I’ve ever experienced.

 It was the biggest lie I’ve ever told.

 I went back to university and tried to carry on as if nothing had happened.
-But I got sick for a week.
-My supervisor noticed and told me something I’ll never forget: "The one who is gone will never return.
-But the ones left behind have to live."
+But I fell sick for a week.
+My supervisor noticed and told me something I’ll never forget:

 I knew that.
 But knowing doesn’t make it easier.